Authorization to Use the “AP” Designation

 The AP Program does not require schools to participate in the AP Course Audit before listing a planned AP course on student transcripts, in course catalogs, and/or on the school’s website.
 However, it is expected that schools are participating in the AP Course Audit process and only applying the AP label to the courses for which the school is seeking authorization.
 Until these courses are authorized or annually renewed through the AP Course Audit, they will not appear in the AP Course Ledger provided to colleges and universities.
 For example, if you intend to offer an AP course, but don’t yet have a teacher for that course, you may use the “AP” designation for that course in the course catalog.
 However, once the teacher has been assigned to the course, he or she is required to follow the standard AP Course Audit procedure (submitting a completed AP Course Audit form and syllabus) to request full authorization for the course and inclusion in the AP Course Ledger.

 It is the school’s responsibility to ensure that every AP course listed on student transcripts, in course catalogs, and on the school’s website are authorized and annually renewed through the AP Course Audit process.
-It is not the intent of the Advanced Placement Program to prohibit schools from labeling courses AP, but to ensure the school’s curriculum offerings accurately reflect the AP Course Ledger.
-Conversely, schools with courses not authorized or annually renewed through the annual AP Course Audit process are strictly prohibited from using the AP trademark.
+Schools with courses not authorized or annually renewed through the annual AP Course Audit process are strictly prohibited from using the AP trademark.